microsoft/msticpy/README.md

 - data - data interfaces specific to Sentinel/Log Analytics

-The package is in an early preview mode so there are likely to be bugs and there are several that are not yet optimized for performance.
+The package is in an early preview mode so there are likely to be bugs and there are several areas that are not yet optimized for performance.
 We welcome feedback, bug reports and suggestions for new features.

 ## Installing